Legislative AlertsUpdated 12/9/2022

 What you Can Do:

-Your member of Congress needs to hear from you.
+Your member of Congress needs to hear from you today.
 Please contact your member of Congress and your U.S. Senators today.
 Visit AKC’s Legislative Action Center and type your address in the “Find Your Elected Officials” box to find out who represents you and get their contact information.

 - Explain you are a constituent.
 Respectfully share your experience and concerns as a dog owner/breeder/expert and based on the talking points above.
 Breeders: Relying on your experience, explain in practical terms how the new mandates would adversely impact your breeding program.